Andrehatlo/andrehatlo.github.io/_pages/about.md

 On this thesis my main job in the group was to implement a working machine learning solution for Rørkjøp AS.

 This entailed setting up a machine learning system that learned by looking at personalised data sets for each unique customer, based on their previous shopping pattern and return personal product recommendations.
-Which i did successfully.
+Which it did successfully.

     Technologies utilised for thesis:
       - Linux